Amy Richardson | President

 She has teaching experience as lecturer with academic institutions, including first national P&O program in Malaysia where she taught P&O courses and led research projects on prosthetic rehab at the Faculty of Engineering in University of Malaya.
 She sits on international and national committees with “ISPO International” (Scientific Committee) and “Orthotic Prosthetic Canada” (Stakeholder Relations Committee).
 She has actively acted as author, peer reviewer, chair and editor with scientific peer-reviewed journals and conferences for over a decade.
 Dr. Eshraghi is currently Academic Editor of PLOS One journal (started in 2018), where she mainly handles manuscripts on prosthetics.

-Madeline Christenson is an Orthotic Resident at Health Sciences Centre in Winnipeg, MB.
-She completed her Bachelor of Science in Human Kinetics (University of Ottawa, 2018), the Prosthetic and Orthotic Technician Program (George Brown College, 2020), and the Clinical Methods Program (GBC, 2022), and is working towards her Masters in Rehabilitation Sciences (McMaster University, 2023).
+Madeline Christenson is a Certified Orthotist in BC.
+She completed her Bachelor of Science in Human Kinetics (University of Ottawa, 2018), the Prosthetic and Orthotic Technician Program (George Brown College, 2020), and the Clinical Methods Program (GBC, 2022), and Masters in Rehabilitation Sciences (McMaster University, 2023).

 Nicole Bianchi | Student Board Member